 Never Combine Products

-The chances of your dog being poisoned will increase if you combine different brands containing certain ingredients.
+A possibility of your dog being poisoned will increase if you combine different brands containing certain ingredients.
 Don’t overlook this.

 When applying Bengay on a dog’s body, never provide aspirin or Pepto or other NSAIDs.
 They may contain salicylate.
 You shouldn’t even combine other creams!
 This is especially true for smaller dogs.